RasmusKnothNielsen/PicoCTF2019/Forensics/Shark_on_a_wire_1.md

 Upen downloading the .pcap file, I open it with Wireshark, to get an estimation of the scope.

 There is alot, so we have to use some automated tool to extract the flag.
-The following syntax does just that for us:
+The following terminal syntax does just that for us:

 ```
 PCAP=capture.pcap; END=$(tshark -r $PCAP -T fields -e udp.stream | sort -n |